haskell/happy/doc/using.rst

 In this case, the parser will be a standalone program so we'll call the module ``Main``.

-Next comes a couple of declarations:
+Next come a couple of declarations:

 .. code-block:: none